 Roberta Ryan

 Roberta Ryan is nationally recognised for her expertise in mediating and facilitating shared outcomes that meet both the government's and stakeholder’s objectives in contested environments.
-She is currently chair of NSW Ports, St Catherine's School, Emanual School, Iglu Mascot and Whitehaven Mine Expansion CCCs.
-Currently appointed by Minister Stokes as the Independent Community Commissioner of the Aerotropolis, Roberta is also the state appointed member of the Central Sydney Planning Panel and an alternate for others.
+She is currently chair of NSW Ports, St Catherine's School, Emanual School, Western Sydney Aerotropolis, Orchard Hills and Whitehaven Mine Expansion CCCs.
+Roberta is also the state-appointed member of the Hunter and Central Coast Regional Planning Panel and an alternate for others.
+She has numerous government and non-government board appointments.

 Donna Rygate